jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 In line with that goal, our new philosophy must target today's most significant political enemy; antagonism.
 Like despotism, racism, and sexism, opposition to our technological evolution needs to be eliminated.

-Antagonism is created when the "eight different bosses" of the Industrial Age choose to become gatekeepers.
-Although the option is there to join human evolution and invent something new, gatekeepers antagonize the replacement of old technology like TPS reports and broadcast TV out of pure self-interest.
+Antagonism is created when the "eight different bosses" of the Industrial Age choose to guard the gates of old technology.
+Antagonists reject the challenge of building the Internet Age and instead fight to keep Industrial Age products like TPS reports and broadcast TV alive.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/RapidUnrealisticBedlingtonterrier' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>